Andrew-S-Rosen/periodic_trends/README.md

 * [pandas](http://pandas.pydata.org/) (and its dependencies)
 * [matplotlib](http://matplotlib.org/) (and its dependencies)

 These packages can be  installed using [pip](https://pip.pypa.io/en/stable/).
-However, since both Bokeh and matplotlib have multiple dependencies , it is much easier to install through the `conda install` command if you have an [Anaconda distribution](https://www.continuum.io/downloads) of Python.
+However, since both Bokeh and matplotlib have multiple dependencies, it is much easier to install through the `conda install` command if you have an [Anaconda distribution](https://www.continuum.io/downloads) of Python.

 Example
 -----